Mary S. Morgan: Biography

-Morgan graduated from the London School of Economics a Bachelor of Science (BSc) in Economics in 1978 and a Doctor of Philosophy (PhD) in 1984.
+Morgan graduated from the London School of Economics a Bachelor of Science (BSc) in economics in 1978 and a Doctor of Philosophy (PhD) in 1984.
 From 1992 to 2002, she worked part-time as Professor of the History and Methodology of Economics in the University of Amsterdam.
 Since 2002, she has been an overseas member of the Royal Netherlands Academy of Arts and Sciences.

 Her most informative period occurred during her PhD, when she was working on the history of econometrics.
-At the time, she was part of a research group at the ZiF in Bielefeld on ‘The Probabilistic Revolution’ — a historical and philosophical project in part led by Ian Hacking.
+At the time, she was part of a research group at the ZiF in Bielefeld on 'The Probabilistic Revolution' — a historical and philosophical project in part led by Ian Hacking.
 That was a time when philosophers of economics were mainly inside economics departments, not in the philosophy of science community.

 Research

 Morgan has made important contributions to the history of economic thought, especially with regard to the history of econometrics, the historical development of measurement in economics, and the evolution and methodological implications of the use of economic models (see important publications list).
 She is influential in bridging philosophy of economics with philosophy of science, asking how economists work and think.
 Her philosophical work focuses on the role of narratives, evidence, case studies, and models in economics and the social sciences.
 As a historian of science, she interrogates how these have changed over the past century.

-She is leading a major European Commission European Research Council Advanced Investigator Grant titled "Narrative in Science" (2016-2020).
-Other grants include the project "Re-thinking Case Studies Across the Social Sciences" (2009-2012), "The Nature of Evidence: How Well Do "Facts" Travel?"
+She led a major European Commission European Research Council Advanced Investigator Grant titled "Narrative in Science" (2016-2020).
+Other grants included the project "Re-thinking Case Studies Across the Social Sciences" (2009-2012), "The Nature of Evidence: How Well Do "Facts" Travel?"
 (2004-2009), and "Models and Their Making in Economics" (1999-2001).
-Her book The World in the Model (CUP 2012) on history and philosophy of economics explains how economists use models and economics as a model-based science.
+Her book The World in the Model (Cambridge University Press, 2012) on the history and philosophy of economics explains how economists use models and economics as a model-based science.